TT is an online writer with over eight years of experience writing about sports and pop culture.

-Defensive lines can very from the athletic 4-3, to the stocky 3-4.
-4-3 lines have two edge rushers and two tackles responsible for applying pressure to the quarterback and generating sacks and tackles.
-3-4 lines are more responsible for occupying space by forcing double teams on the three defensive tackles.
+Defensive lines can vary from the athletic 4-3, to the stocky 3-4.
+Four-three lines have two edge rushers and two tackles responsible for applying pressure to the quarterback and generating sacks and tackles.
+Three-four lines are more responsible for occupying space by forcing double teams on the three defensive tackles.
 This scheme puts emphasis on the linebackers but the big bodies of the lineman can be a force against the running game and can also generate pressure on passers.

 For this list, I'm taking into account the talent of the individuals, how they played as a unit, their impact on the league, and championships won.

-A line composed of Howie Long, Lyle Alzado, Reggie Kinlew, and Greg Townsend, the Raiders possessed the one of the finest overall defenses in the league during the early 80s.
+A line composed of Howie Long, Lyle Alzado, Reggie Kinlaw, and Greg Townsend, the Raiders possessed one of the finest overall defenses in the league during the early '80s.

-Howie Long is in the Hall of Fame and was one of the most dominant defensive ends of the 80's.
-Lyle Alzado was a great defensive tackle despite his legacy being tarnished for steroid use.
-Greg Townsend retired as Oakland's all time sack leader and Reggie Kinlew was no slouch.
+Long is in the Hall of Fame and was one of the most dominant defensive ends of the '80s.
+Alzado was a great defensive tackle despite his legacy being tarnished for steroid use.
+Townsend retired as Oakland's all-time sack leader and Kinlaw was no slouch.

 Known as "The New York Sack Exchange," Mark Gastineau, Abdul Salaam, Marty Lyons, and Joe Klecko dominated the AFC.

-Mark Gastineau once held the single season sack record but his sack celebration and lack of focus later on is what is keeping him out of Canton.
-Joe Klecko made the pro bowl at every position on the line but the Hall of Fame still eludes him.
-Abdul Salaam and Marty Lyons were good contributors to the line as well.
+Gastineau once held the single-season sack record but his sack celebration and lack of focus later on are what is keeping him out of Canton.
+Klecko made the pro bowl at every position on the line but the Hall of Fame still eludes him.
+Salaam and Lyons were good contributors to the line as well.

-For all intents and purposes, it was the defensive line that did a large majority of the work for the best defense in the league as wells as possessing a lot of personality.
+For all intents and purposes, it was the defensive line that did a large majority of the work for the best defense in the league as well as possessing a lot of personality.
 It was a defense that really did its best work for the 1993 Super Bowl champions in the postseason.
-They gave up just over 70 yards rushing per game, forcing eight turnovers in three games. in all the defense helped the team win three championships in four years.
+They gave up just over 70 yards rushing per game, forcing eight turnovers in three games.
+In all, the defense helped the team win three championships in four years.

-Charles Haley was a dominant defensive end in his time and is the only player in history to win five Super Bowls but he has yet to be voted into Canton.
-Russell Maryland was a versatile defensive tackle playing well against the run and rushing the passer.
-Jim Jeffcoat was a 15 year vet and recorded over 100 sacks in his career.
-Despite being remembered for two boneheaded plays, Leon Lett was a very talented defensive tackle.
-While Tony Tolbert and Chad Henning were great benefactors for that team.
+Haley was a dominant defensive end in his time and is the only player in history to win five Super Bowls but he has yet to be voted into Canton.
+Maryland was a versatile defensive tackle playing well against the run and rushing the passer.
+Jeffcoat was a 15-year vet and recorded over 100 sacks in his career.
+Despite being remembered for two boneheaded plays, Lett was a very talented defensive tackle, while Tolbert and Chad Henning were great benefactors for that team.